indrayam/nerd-notes/security/openssl.md

 curl --cacert code-ca-jenkins-spinnaker.crt https://spinnaker-code.cisco.com
 ```

-I was not able to figure out where and how to add the certificates so that curl would honor it.
-Instead, I installed `curl` using Homebrew and then it all worked.
-That being said, I had run the following commands.
-Not sure if that's why these worked:
+I was not able to figure out where and how to add the certificates so that the default installed curl (`/usr/bin/curl`) would honor it.
+Instead, I installed `curl` using Homebrew and then it all worked after I added the certificate authority certs into the OS store using these commands:

 ```bash
 sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain code-ca-jenkins-spinnaker.crt